x1angli/priority-n-productivity/markdown_go_up.md

 	* Remarks: This is really a nice tool.
 It would be better if it supports split-panel with both markdown source code and rendered WYSIWYG displayed side-by-side.
 Also, you have to explicitly turn on the "In-line Math" switch.

 * __Gitbook's Editor__: Writing books using git in combination with Markdown or Asciidoc.
 LaTeX is supported.
-	* Download Link for Windows executable binary (.exe): https://legacy.gitbook.com/editor
+	* Download Link for executable binaries (available for Windows / Mac / Linux): https://legacy.gitbook.com/editor
 	* Installation instruction for the node.js: https://github.com/GitbookIO/gitbook/blob/master/docs/setup.md
 	* Remarks: it has a side-by-side editor, with the left panel showing Markdown source code and the right panel showing WYSIWYG preview.